May 27, 2021 · post

 Despite the overlap of differing author groups (which is expected when reducing dimensionality while trying to maintain variance), we do observe coherent clusters for many of the authors’ signatures.
 Additionally, we also see that within a given author cluster, the pretrained model is able to maintain separation between genuine and forged classes as seen in the bottom left zoomed area (circles vs. diamonds).
 The qualitative results shown here provide preliminary confidence in the validity of our baseline approach; now let’s extend this approach to quantify system performance.

 Developing a Classification Baseline with a Distance Metric

-We now have a meaningful vector representation for each image which can be used to compare two signatures by calculating a distance metric between them.
+We now have a meaningful vector representation for each image, which can be used to compare two signatures by calculating a distance metric between them.
 This distance metric can then be used to classify the image pair as genuine or forged.
-But before doing so, we need an experimental setup consisting of image pairs split between classes.
+But first, we need an experimental setup consisting of image pairs split between classes.
 For each author, we collect the following classes of image pairs: